Zahramalaki/Classical-River-Crossing-Puzzle/README.md

 6. The boat cannot move unless it contains one entity at least.
 ![image](https://github.com/Zahramalaki/Classical-River-Crossing-Puzzle/assets/120048692/c1e52245-e310-4d27-94ca-e807a5848dcb)

 **This project is based on programming principles!
-Therefore, it's object-oriented and also it implements SOLID principles.**\
-**Additionally, multi-threading has been used and I process the possible solutions in parallel with four threads.**
+Therefore, it's object-oriented and also it implements SOLID principles.
+Additionally, multi-threading has been used and I have processed the possible solutions in parallel with four threads.**